spidasoftware/schema/resources/v1/schema/spidacalc/calc/README.md

 ###Limitations in this beta version:

-Custom form import/export is not yet supported.
+Custom form import is not yet supported.
 Support will be added by the release version.
+Custom forms will export as part of the project.
 Photo import/export is not yet support.
 Support will be added by the release version using the schema provided.

 ###Questions/Support